mattdesl/vecmath/readme.md

 Using array indices is error-prone, has no auto-completion or IDE refactoring, and makes your code more difficult to read.
 The static method calls also tend to bloat your math code.
 It just doesn't feel "right" with a language as dynamic as JavaScript.

-Instead, with vecmath, the above code can be written like so:
+Instead, with this module, the above code can be written like so:

 ```javascript
 var test = new Vector3();